-Red Hat Ansible Automation Platform is Red Hat’s software for automating provisioning, configuration, management, and deployment.
+Ansible Automation Platform is a subscription that includes all the tools, services, and training needed to implement enterprise-wide automation.
+It’s Red Hat’s software for automating provisioning, configuration, management, and deployment.
 Ansible carries out these activities through the use of playbooks—Ansible's instructions and language for automation.

 Playbooks can describe policies you want to enforce or steps to follow in a general IT process.
 Ansible, Inc., the company responsible for this software, was acquired by Red Hat in 2015.